 - Short term disability is mandated in five states: California, Hawaii, New Jersey, New York, and Rhode Island.

 - Paid Family Leave is mandated in three states: California, New Jersey, and Rhode Island.

 Health insurance during FMLA is an often overlooked factor for many new parents.
-FMLA requires that health insurance continue on the same basis as when an employee is working.
+FMLA requires that health insurance continues on the same basis as when an employee is working.
 But there are many tricky consequences lurking beneath the surface.
-You must pay the premiums with post tax deductions, and must pay careful attention to add your infant to your plan within thirty days.
+You must pay the premiums with post-tax deductions, and must pay careful attention to adding your infant to your plan within thirty days.